Printhell0w0rld/Printhell0w0rld/README.md

 - 👋 Hi, I’m @Printhell0w0rld
 - 👀 I’m interested in Computer Science and Math.
-- 🌱 I’m currently learning some knowledge about CS and i am still a newbie.
+- 🌱 I’m currently learning some knowledge about Computer Science and machine learning.
 - 💞️ I’m not looking to collaborate but if you want just email me.
 - 📫 If you want to contact we, you can send Email to this mail box: shihhsi0427@gmail.com
 <!---